Managing at home

 For practical tips and information on making daily tasks easier, check out our At home with arthritis: simple steps for managing in the home booklet

 There are many products with useful features that can be purchased to help you protect your joints and make daily tasks easier.
-To purchase a range of Arthritis Australia approved products and aids for daily living, visit our online shop.

 If you would like to discuss arthritis and aids with our health educators, please call the Arthritis Infoline on 1800 011 041